 Elderly people with dementia who may forget to eat

-If you think that increasing your caloric intake means gorging on pizzas and burgers and sipping soda all day long, you’re in for a rude shock.
+If you think increasing your caloric intake means gorging on pizzas and burgers and sipping soda all day, you're in for a rude shock.
+Not all calories are created equal.
+The quality of the calories you consume plays a crucial role in your overall health and weight gain.

-An unhealthy diet comes with its own risks such as diabetes and heart disease.
+An unhealthy diet comes with its risks, such as diabetes and heart disease.
 Unhealthy sources mainly cause an increase in the fat content of the body with no increase in muscle mass.
-Here are a few food groups to avoid while trying to gain weight.
+Opting for nutrient-rich foods, like lean proteins, complex carbohydrates, and healthy fats, will not only help you gain weight but also improve your overall health.
+Avoid processed foods, sugary drinks, and excessive amounts of unhealthy fats to minimise the risk of negative health consequences.
+Here are a few food groups to avoid while trying to gain weight:

 Refined carbohydrates: These lack fibre and other nutrients and include foods made with maida (all-purpose flour) such as bread, biscuits, cake, etc. It also includes refined sugar found in desserts, cereals, and so on.